turbot/powerpipe-docs/docs/run/snapshots/batch-snapshots.md

 ## Saving Snapshots to Local Files

-Turbot Pipes makes it easy to save and share your snapshots, however it is not strictly required;  You can save and view snapshots using only the CLI.
+Turbot Pipes makes it easy to save and share your snapshots but it is not strictly required;  You can save and view snapshots using only the CLI.

 You can specify a local path in the `--snapshot-location` argument or `POWERPIPE_SNAPSHOT_LOCATION` environment variable to save your snapshots to a directory in your filesystem: